iamfavadkhan/Basic-Python/README.md

-I am Fawad Khan studying computer science. and have passion to work for AI and in machine learning to pursue my career as ML engineer.
+I am Fawad Khan studying computer science. and have passion to work for AI and in machine learning and to pursue my career as ML engineer.